|This is an unofficial version.

 (a) who covenants to observe and perform its terms and agrees to conduct upon the demised premises a trade or business that is not reasonably of a more objectionable or hazardous nature than that which was thereon conducted by the debtor; and

-(b) who on application of the assignee, liquidator or trustees, is approved by a judge of the Court of Queen's Bench as a person fit and proper to be put in possession of the leased premises.
+(b) who on application of the assignee, liquidator or trustees, is approved by a judge of the Court of King's Bench as a person fit and proper to be put in possession of the leased premises.

 47(1) The assignee, liquidator or trustee has the further right, at any time before so electing, by notice in writing to the landlord, to surrender possession or disclaim any such lease; and his entry into possession of the leased premises and the occupation thereof by him, while required for the purposes of the trust estate, shall not be deemed to be evidence of an intention on his part to elect to retain possession under section 46.